NGenesis/UdonCustomEventArgs/README.md

     }
 }
 ```
+Note: `List` and non-UdonSharpBehaviour classes are supported in [U# 1.2 beta](https://github.com/MerlinVR/UdonSharp/releases) or higher.

 ## Notes & Caveats
  - Calling methods with arguments which cannot be bound to a specific overload will fall back to the default behaviour of calling the event without arguments.